radekmie/rg/README.md

+  --addExplicitCasts          add type casts to all expressions --calculateDisjoints        calculate missing @disjoint and @disjointExhaustive pragmas automatically --calculateRepeats          calculate missing @repeat pragmas automatically --calculateSimpleApply      calculate missing @simpleApply and @simpleApplyExhaustive pragmas
+                              automatically
-  --addExplicitCasts          add type casts to all expressions --calculateDisjoints        calculate missing @disjoint and @disjointExhaustive pragmas automatically --calculateRepeats          calculate missing @repeat pragmas automatically --calculateSimpleApply      calculate missing @simpleApply and @simpleApplyExhaustive pragmas automatically --calculateTagIndexes       calculate missing @tagIndex and @tagMaxIndex pragmas automatically --calculateUniques          calculate missing @unique pragmas automatically --compactSkipEdges          optimize automaton by compacting skip edges --expandGeneratorNodes      expand generator nodes --inlineAssignment          inline assignment when possible --inlineReachability        inline reachability when possible --joinForkSuffixes          join paths with identical labels leading to the same node --mangleSymbols             mangle all user-defined symbols --normalizeConstants        normalize all constants so Maps appear only in the top level --normalizeTypes            normalize all types so Arrow types appear only in type definitions and are at most one level deep
+  --calculateTagIndexes       calculate missing @tagIndex and @tagMaxIndex pragmas automatically --calculateUniques          calculate missing @unique pragmas automatically --compactComparisons        optimize selective comparisons with negations --compactSkipEdges          optimize automaton by compacting skip edges --expandGeneratorNodes      expand generator nodes --inlineAssignment          inline assignment when possible --inlineReachability        inline reachability when possible --joinExclusiveEdges        joins multiedges with exclusive labels --joinForkPrefixes          join paths with identical labels from the same node --joinForkSuffixes          join paths with identical labels leading to the same node --mangleSymbols             mangle all user-defined symbols --normalizeConstants        normalize all constants so Maps appear only in the top level --normalizeTypes            normalize all types so Arrow types appear only in type definitions and are
-  --pruneSingletonTypes       prune singleton types (i.e., Set types with one element) --pruneUnreachableNodes     prune unreachable nodes --reuseFunctions            reuse subautomatons when translating function calls (.hrg only) --skipGeneratorComparisons  skips all comparisons to a generator (e.g., `x, y(t: T): t == null`) --skipSelfAssignments       replaces all self assignments (e.g., `x = x`) with skip edges
+                              at most one level deep --propagateConstants        inline constants and skip obvious comparisons --pruneSingletonTypes       prune singleton types (i.e., Set types with one element) --pruneUnreachableNodes     prune unreachable nodes --pruneUnusedBindings       prune unused bindings from nodes --pruneUnusedConstants      prune unused constants --pruneUnusedVariables      prune unused variables --reuseFunctions            reuse subautomatons when translating function calls (.hrg only) --skipGeneratorComparisons  skips all comparisons to a generator (e.g., `x, y(t: T): t == null`) --skipSelfAssignments       replaces all self assignments (e.g., `x = x`) with skip edges